skip to content

 Download and install

-After this install Caddy.
+After this, install Caddy.
 The vps is an Ubuntu instance, there is a section about the installation on Ubuntu.

 Click to see the commands to install Caddy (its latest stable version)